Lesson 10 is all about searching old, historic newspapers at the library! (When I say "library" I include archives and educational institutions).

 Here are some examples of what they might have available with a link to find out the exact titles that are in each collection:

 And guess what - libraries do have microfilmed newspapers and original newsprint.
-Since less than 20% of all old newspapers have been digitized (author's estimate), do not forget to use these two sources as well.
+Since about 20% of all old newspapers have been digitized (author's estimate), do not forget to use these two sources as well.

 So, get out of your PJ's and get in your car and go to your library or other institution that have these types of resources available - AND if you have a library card you might just be able to login and search from home!!!